sverweij/watskeburt/README.md

 // files not staged for commit and files not under revision control) /** @type {import('watskeburt').IChange[]} */ const lChangedFiles = await list("main");
-// or, with the sync interface:
+// or with the synchronous interface:
 // const lChangedFiles = listSync("main");

 // list all files that differ between 'v0.6.1' and 'v0.7.1' (by definition
 // won't include files staged for commit and/ or not under revision control) /** @type {import('watskeburt').IChange[]} */ const lChangedFiles = await list("v0.6.1", "v0.7.1");
+// or with the synchronous interface:
 // const lChangedFiles = listSync("v0.6.1", "v0.7.1");

 // As a third parameter you can pass some options